sakshisrivastav-DevOps/90DaysOfDevOpsJourney/2026/day-02/linux-architecture-notes.md

 **Process State**

 Running (R) – Executing on CPU

-Sleeping (S) – Waiting for I/O or event Uninterruptible Sleep (D) – Waiting on disk I/O Stopped (T) – Paused (e.g., via Ctrl+Z)
+Sleeping (S) – Waiting for I/O or event

+Uninterruptible Sleep (D) – Waiting on disk I/O

+Stopped (T) – Paused (e.g., via Ctrl+Z)

 Zombie (Z) – Finished execution but not reaped by parent

-**dig**
+**dig** DNS lookup

-Advanced DNS queries (better than nslookup)
+Advanced DNS queries.
+dig google.com
+dig google.com +short

 **ss**

-Modern replacement for netstat

-Fast socket and network inspection
+Modern replacement for netstat.Fast socket and network inspection List listening ports:

-**lsof**
+##ss -lnt##

+Show all TCP connections:

+**ss -ant**

-See which process is using a file or port
+Check which process is using a port:

+**ss -lntp**

 **strace**

-Debug what a program is doing at the syscall level
+Debug what a program is doing at the syscall level strace – Trace system calls of a process

+Used for debugging application issues.

+Trace a command:

+strace ls

+Trace a running process (PID):

+strace -p 1234

+Save output to a file:

+strace -o trace.log curl google.com
 **watch**

-Run a command repeatedly and see live changes
+Run a command repeatedly and see live changes.
+Used to monitor changes in real time.

+**Monitor disk usage every 2 seconds:**

+watch df -h

+Monitor running processes:

+watch ps aux
 Example: watch df -h

 Scheduler decides when and how long a process runs

+lsof

+Used to see which process is using a file, directory, or network port.

+Check which process is using a port:

+lsof -i :8080

+List open files by a specific process (PID):

+lsof -p 1234

+Find which process is using a file:

+lsof /var/log/syslog

+List all network connections:

+lsof -i